microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-configure-permissions.md

 ### Step 2: Add Azure AD Graph permissions to your app

 Create a new PowerShell script named **updatePermissions.ps1** and add the following code.
-This code adds the required Azure AD Graph permissions to an app registration identified by object ID `581088ba-83c5-4975-b8af-11d2d7a76e98`.
+This code adds Azure AD Graph permissions to an app registration identified by object ID `581088ba-83c5-4975-b8af-11d2d7a76e98`.
 From Step 1, these permissions were *User.Read* and *Application.Read.All* delegated permission and application permission respectively.

 > [!IMPORTANT]
 > To update the **RequiredResourceAccess** property, you must pass in both existing and new permissions.
 Passing in only new permissions overwrites and removes the existing permissions.